Technical Electives for ESE Students in Switzerland

 Q: How are students selected?

 A: A set number of spaces are available for the program.
-Student applications will be reviewed and accepted/declined/waitlisted after the registration deadline until all spaces are filled.
-While good academic standing is required, instructors look for students from a variety of backgrounds to make up the traveling group.
+Student applications will be reviewed after the deadline and notified of whether you have been accepted/declined/waitlisted.
+While good academic standing is required, GPA is not the only factor considered.
+Instructors will look for students from a variety of backgrounds and motivation to make up the travelling group.

 Q: Is this program open for Visiting or Open Studies students?

-A: No, participation is not open to open studies students.
+A: No, participation on this program is not open for Visiting or Open Studies students.

 Academically, the High Voltage Engineering course offered a lab experience unlike anything in Calgary; it was very fun and exciting.